forgotthepen/string-to-number/README.md

   ```c++
   char my_array[0]; // compiler error
   ```
-  But many hashing algorithms support empty strings, so to workaround this problem the library would create a 1-element array and the value of that element would be null `'\0'`
+  But many hashing algorithms support empty strings (`""`), to workaround this problem the library creates a 1-element array whose value is null `'\0'`

-* Microsoft's compiler doesn't set the proper value for standard macro `__cplusplus`, you have to add this `/Zc:__cplusplus` to the compiler flags, more info: https://learn.microsoft.com/en-us/cpp/build/reference/zc-cplusplus
+* Microsoft's compiler doesn't set the proper value for the standard macro `__cplusplus`, you have to add this `/Zc:__cplusplus` to the compiler flags, more info: https://learn.microsoft.com/en-us/cpp/build/reference/zc-cplusplus
-* Starting from `C++17` the exception specification for a function (`noexcept`) became a mandatory part for `typedef` statements, and the library takes care of that automatically.
+* Starting from `C++17` the exception specification for a function (`noexcept`) is a mandatory part for `typedef` statements, and the library takes care of that automatically.
 But if for example you set the macro `S2N_CPP_VERSION` to `201402L` (`C++14`) while the compiler was targeting language version `C++17` or above, this will result in an error since the library would be looking for the function `to_num()` **WITHOUT** `noexcept` specification, which would fail on `C++17` or above.
 Always rely on the standard macro `__cplusplus`, otherwise set the macro `S2N_CPP_VERSION` carefully.